inclusive-design/wecount.inclusivedesign.ca/src/collections/initiatives/co-design-research-three-re-imagining-digital-accessibility-regulations.md

 author: David Pereyra
 date: 2025-04-03T14:45:36.272Z
 picture: /uploads/rtdd_colour_small-type_eng.svg
-excerpt: In November 2024, the Regulating the Digital Domain (RtDD) team continued work, this time with the Advisory Panel to address project challenges.
+excerpt: In November 2024, the Regulating the Digital Domain (RtDD) team worked with the Advisory Panel building on co-design research two to address the project challenges.
 tags:
   - RtDD
 ---
-In November 2024, the Regulating the Digital Domain (RtDD) team continued work, this time with the Advisory Panel to address project challenges.
+In November 2024, the Regulating the Digital Domain (RtDD) team worked with the Advisory Panel building on co-design research two to address the project challenges.

 ## Our approach